-Follow along as I read the directions aloud.

-This is a test of mathematics skills.

-SAY Read each question carefully and select the answer you feel is best.
-Once you are satisfied with your answer, you can advance to the next question by selecting Next .
+Read each question carefully and select the answer you feel is best.
+Once you are satisfied with your answer, you can advance to the next question by selecting Next.
 You will not be able to advance to the next question until you answer the current question.
 Once you advance to the next question, you will not be able to return to a previous question on the test.

 If needed, a scroll bar will appear beside the passage, question, or other material that needs to be moved up and down the screen.

-Select Next to go on to the next screen.

 Available Tools There are several tools available for this test.
 You can access most tools by selecting the signs in the toolbars at the top of the screen.
-SAY Grades 5-9 only : You may see a Formulas button.
+Grades 5-9 only: You may see a Formulas button.
 Select this button to view a reference sheet with formulas and conversions that may be helpful for some questions.
-All grades : If you need help using any of the tools available, you can select the Help icon in the upper right corner of your screen.
+All grades: If you need help using any of the tools available, you can select the Help icon in the upper right corner of your screen.
 Select Next to go on to the next screen.